RoskiDeluge/portfolio/pages/posts/focus_framework.md

 All people live in an attraction/aversion loop.
 People are passionate about things they are attracted to and averse to the things that bring discomfort/pain.

 As a developer/builder, however, the passion that we usually attach to the things we're building or coding needs to hook onto the declared victories instead.
-This simple shift at the beginning of a project, before anything is built, allows the builders to remain uncommitted to a particular product and service if it brings them no closer to achieving their declared victories.
+This simple shift at the beginning of a project, before anything is built, allows the builders to remain uncommitted to a particular product and service if it doesn't bring them closer to achieving their declared victories.

 Ok, so you've declared your victories, what's next?
-Now we need to commit to solving a problem in a way that let's us realize our declared victories.
+Now we need to commit to solving a problem in a way that lets us realize our declared victories.
 How can we do that?
 By making something that achieves product-market fit.

 > Product market fit means satisfying a market that satisfies you.